-Other parties' interest in subsidiaries (1626210 Alberta Ltd.) of the Credit Union are reported in Equity as Non-controlling interests.
-Income attributable to Non-controlling interests is reported in the consolidated statement of income and comprehensive income as an allocation of net income and total comprehensive income.
+Other party's interest in a subsidiary (1626210 Alberta Ltd.) of the Credit Union is reported in Equity as non-controlling interests.
+Income attributable to non-controlling interests is reported in the consolidated statement of income and comprehensive income as an allocation of net income and total comprehensive income.